scilus/scil-documentation/source/arriving/welcome.rst

 Getting set up on super computers
 """""""""""""""""""""""""""""""""

 The first use of a computing platform can be tricky but you'll get used to it.
-Please see the (:ref:`ref_heavy_computing`) tab for more information and for our first-use tutorial.
+Please see the (:ref:`ref_heavy_computing`) tab for more information and for some explanation.
 If your goal is to use the computing platform to run Tractoflow, you will find instructions on the :ref:`ref_tractoflow` page.
-Else see the :ref:`ref_other_pipelines` page.
+A more complete "first-use" tutorial will be added soon.

 Working from home
 """""""""""""""""